jmcurran/my-docs/PhDScholarshipProposal.md

 Applicants must:

-- Be currently enrolled in a PhD programme in Statistics
+- Be currently enrolled in a PhD programme in Statistics or a closely related discipline
 - Be at least in their second year of study (or equivalent)
 - Demonstrate strong academic performance and research capability